About local teaching centres

 Our quality process

-Once we approve teaching institutions to support our students, they become a Recognised Teaching Centre in accordance with our new framework.
+Once we approve teaching centres to support our students, they become a University of London Recognised Teaching Centre in accordance with our new framework.

-If you are interested in supporting our students, or would like to have your existing support more formally recognised, we would like to hear from you.
+If you are interested in supporting our students, or would like to have your existing support more formally recognised, The Becoming a Recognised Teaching Centre [PDF] and Teaching Centre Recognition Framework provides you with further information and details on how the University considers institutions for recognition.